-I have worked as an arboricultural expert witness for public and private sector clients.
+I have worked as an arboricultural expert witness for public and private sector clients in both civil and criminal cases.

 Prior to running my current consulting practice, I was a partner in an arboricultural contracting business in which I was involved with the practical aspect of organising, and execution of contract tree work.